LeDragoX/Win-Debloat-Tools/README.md

 ## 🚀 Download Latest Version

-Code located in the `main` branch is always considered under development, but you'll probably want the most recent version anyway.
+Code located in the `main` branch is considered stable, the `develop` branch is the most recent version.

 <div align="center">
  <table>